EVOCATION-ITN/evocation-itn.github.io/_pages/recruitment.md

 We can offer you a **36-months PhD training program** coordinated among eight academic and industrial partners.

 The host network includes prestigious institutions from across Europe.
+-->

-## All our postions are filled
+## All our ESR postions are filled

-Please find the title and ESR numbers of the positons below.
+Please find the proejct title and ESR numbers of the positons below.

 {% include feature_row id="row1" %}
 {% include feature_row id="row2" %}